breezenz16-prog/breeze-clock-app/README.md

 - "Are you sure?" confirmation on clock out
 - 📍 GPS location lock (50m from restaurant)
 - 🧪 Test mode for noor & seema accounts
+- Live clock-in status — 🟢 Currently Clocked In / ⚪ Not Clocked In
 - Fortnight timesheet view with dates & hours
 - Timesheet submission with "Are you sure?" confirmation
 - ✅ Staff can see Approved / ⏳ Pending status on submitted timesheets